Jiacheng-WU/naive_paxos/README.txt

 Project Description:

+    * Leader Election:
+        - Default we will have 0 as the leader
+        - When it cannot receives heartbeat from the leader
+        - Then itself will wait for server_id * ROUND_INTERVAL to wait and try elect again

 Some Discussions:

     Suppose we have proposer P1, P2, P3 (If we use P means the alive distinguished leader)